leilaicruz/Experimental-journal-deploy/docs/2019-07/2019-07-23-SATAY-Byk832-1st-attempt.md

         - Spread 200ul of this inoculum on SD-ADE
         - Dilute the inoculum 1000x, spread 200ul on SD-URA and SD complete
             - score after 2 days:
-            - [ ] Expect ~200=400 ADE+ clones/mL culture, i.e. ~0.01%-0.02% of the total number of cells.
+            - [ ] Expect ~200-400 ADE+ clones/mL culture, i.e. ~0.01%-0.02% of the total number of cells.
                 *These are cells that repaired the ADE2 gene by homologous recombination WITHOUT transposition*
-    - The OD should have reached 4-5 aftre 20h of induction.
+    - The OD should have reached 4-5 after 20h of induction.

 4. **Reseed**